Lipschitz functions with prescribed blowups at many points: Introduction

-For a general measure $\mu$, the Rademacher theorem does not hold.
-In particular De Philippis and Rindler proved in \cite{rindler-afree} that there are Lipschitz functions which are non-differentiable at $\mu_{\text{sing}}$-a.e. point, where $\mu_{\text{sing}}$ is the singular part of $\mu$ wrt.~ Lebesgue.
-Nevertheless a suitable weaker version of Rademacher's theorem holds.
+For a general measure $\mu$ Rademacher Theorem does not hold.
+In particular De Philippis and Rindler in \cite{rindler-afree} completed the proof, also based on other works, that there are Lipschitz functions which are non-differentiable at $\mu_{\text{sing}}$-a.e. point, where $\mu_{\text{sing}}$ is the singular part of $\mu$ wrt Lebesgue.
+Nevertheless a suitable weaker version of Rademacher Theorem holds.
 Indeed, letting ${\rm{Gr}}(\R^N)$ denote the union of the Grasmannians of all vector subspaces of $\R^N$, in \cite{alberti-marchese} it is proved that to every Radon measure $\mu$ on $\R^N$ it is possible to associate a Borel function $V(\mu,\cdot):\R^N\to{\rm{Gr}}(\R^N)$ called the \emph{decomposability bundle} of $\mu$, with the property that for every Lipschitz function $g$, the restriction of $g$ to the affine subspace $x+V(\mu,x)$ is differentiable at $\mu$-a.e. point $x$ and moreover the bundle is maximal with respect to this property, meaning that there exists a Lipschitz function which is non-differentiable at $\mu$-a.e. point $x$ along any direction which is not in $V(\mu,x)$.
+In virtue of \cite[Theorem 1.1 (ii)]{alberti-marchese}, the proof that Rademacher Theorem does not hold for singular measures reduces to proving that every singular measure on $\R^N$ has decomposability bundle of dimension at most $N-1$.
+This is achieved in \cite{rindler-afree} using a characterization of the decomposability bundle given in \cite[Theorem 6.4]{alberti-marchese}.

-Clearly this is also a constraint on the possible choices of a function $f$ for which one can expect a positive answer to Question \ref{q:1}, indeed one should at least require that $f(x)$ is linear on $V(\mu,x)$ for $\mu$-a.e. point $x$.
-This observation partially motivates the introduction of the following subset of $\rm{Lip}(B^N(0,1),0)$.
-Given a vector space $V$ and a point $y\in\R^N$ we denote respectively $y_V$ and $y_{V^\perp}$ the projections on $V$ and on its orthogonal complement $V^\perp$.
+Clearly the main result of \cite{alberti-marchese} is also a constraint on the possible choices of a function $f$ for which one can expect a positive answer to Question \ref{q:1}, indeed one should at least require that $f(x)$ is linear on $V(\mu,x)$ for $\mu$-a.e. point $x$.
+This observation partially motivates the introduction of the following subset of ${\rm{Lip}}(B,0)$.
+Given a vector subspace $V$ of $\R^N$ and a point $y\in\R^N$ we denote respectively $y_V$ and $y_{V^\perp}$ the projections on $V$ and on its orthogonal complement $V^\perp$.
 Finally we denote the class of \emph{admissible blowups} by

-where $L$ is a linear function on $V(\mu,x)$ and $m$ is a Lipschitz function on $V(\mu,x)^\perp$.
-A reason for the choice of such class is given in Section \ref{s6}; roughly speaking, this class is, for a generic measure having a given decomposability bundle, the largest class of blow-ups that one can expect to be able to prescribe.\\